4CHILL3S101/4ch1-3s/README.md

 ## 👋 Hello, I'm Mart Ervin Dahao!

-I'm a passionate **Full-Stack Developer** with experience in building scalable and high-performance applications.
+I'm a **newbie** and an **aspiring Full-Stack Developer** with experience in building scalable and high-performance applications.
 I specialize in both **frontend and backend development**, focusing on creating efficient, maintainable, and user-friendly software solutions.

 ---